k8s-installer/k8s-installer/ansible/roles/master/get-join-files/README.md

 Executes followings at first master node.

 * Generates bootstrap token and get join command line.
-* Collects Kubernetes certificates / key files, and generate `join-files.tar.gz` file.
+* Upload certificates and get certificate key.
-* Fetch `join-files.tar.gz` and join script file.
+* Fetch join script and certificate key files.

-The collected files are transferred to the play/files directory in Ansible node.
+The collected files are stored in 'files' dir and read from playbooks.